fasih6/three-tier-NodejsApp-Ansible-AWX-project/setup_guide/awx/README.md

 ---
 ![awx_setup](../../pics/pictures/awx_control_flow.png)
 ---
+## AWX in simple terms

+AWX = Web-based UI + API for Ansible

+It does not replace Ansible — it just makes Ansible easier to manage and run.
+---
 ## Why AWX?

 When you first learn Ansible, you run playbooks from your local terminal like this: